Linux Install

 Create Configuration File

-In the working directory, /var/lib/navidrome create a new file named navidrome.toml with the following settings.
+In the directory /etc/navidrome create a new file named navidrome.toml with the following settings.

 MusicFolder = "<library_path>"